 “Extraction” in the dental world simply refers to removing a tooth.
 There are many reasons why a tooth may be removed.
 General dentists largely partner with patients to preserve natural teeth.
 Sometimes, a badly damaged tooth can present a threat to the health of the rest of the mouth and even the rest of the “system” (body).
 These dentists often turn to specialists like the Liberty Oral & Facial Surgery team in Post Falls, Idaho, and Spokane Valley, Washington.
-Our surgeons, Dr. Bryan McLelland, and Dr. Brenen Olsen, lend considerable expertise in treating conditions affecting patients’ mouth, jaws, and face.
+Our surgeon, Dr. Bryan McLelland, lend considerable expertise in treating conditions affecting patients’ mouth, jaws, and face.
 And we also want to be your first choice for oral and maxillofacial surgery in the Inland Northwest.

 Generally, root canal therapy is considered the last resort to “save” a severely damaged or badly decayed tooth.
 Not all teeth are good candidates for nonsurgical root canal therapy.
 These teeth may be beyond repair.
 Some root canal-treated teeth may fail, and retreatment or other endodontic procedures to resolve damage at the tooth’s center may fall short of removing the infection and preserving the natural tooth.

 Sometimes, trauma to the tooth resulting from accidents or injuries to the mouth during sports can be irreparable.
 The tooth may not be appropriate for therapeutic procedures if it sustains some fractures that damage the roots or nerves.
 Conditions such as severe infections or abscesses may be accompanied by persistent painful toothaches and require emergency treatment.
 Without treatment, these infections can spread to other areas of the face and body.
 Systemic infections are a medical emergency.